Whitsundays Tourist Attractions

 Phone: (07) 4946 9380

-The Hook Island Wilderness Resort is located amidst 58 square kilometres of National Park.
-The resort is fringed with diving reef and you can walk straight into the ocean and snorkel.
-If you'd like to explore the waters below whilst staying dry you can hop on board the Semi-Submersible which seats 52 people.
+Hook Island is made up of 58 square kilometres of National Park.
+The island is fringed with diving reefs and you can walk straight into the ocean and snorkel.
+However, if you'd like to explore the waters below while remaining dry you can hop on board the Semi-Submersible which seats 52 people.

 Take a picnic and go for a walk through the forest, kayak around the island, play a game of beach volley ball or do nothing at all and relax.
-There is a cafe which overlooks the beachside pool and is open from breakfast through to dinner.
-The Barefoot Bar is open to guests as well as visitors and serves from midday onwards.
+There's a cafe overlooking the beachside pool that's open from breakfast through to dinner.
+The Barefoot Bar is open to guests as well as visitors, and serves from midday onwards.

 The Big Mango